-Since 2021, Marc has been included in The Best Lawyers in America®, a peer review of U.S. lawyers, in the Commercial Litigation and Construction Litigation fields.
+Marc was included in The Best Lawyers in America®, a peer review of U.S. lawyers, in the Commercial Litigation and Construction Litigation fields from 2021 – 2023.

 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.